Tubbz-alt/softfm-jj1bdx/NOTES-jj1bdx.md

 * Noise level of the no-sound period: ~ -74dBFS +- 1dBFS
 * THD+N level of the 880Hz tone: ~ 0.82% (multipath distortion possible) +- 0.1%

+### 7-JAN-2019

+For 240kHz sampling frequency:

+Measured result of no-sound period and 880Hz time report tone of NHK-FM Osaka (88.1MHz):

+* Noise level of the no-sound period: ~ -57dBFS (Two beat signals at ~9kHz and ~10kHz, reason unknown)
+* THD+N level of the 880Hz tone: ~ 1.07% (multipath distortion possible) +- 0.3%

 ## Quadratic Multipath Monitor (QMM)

 ### 16-DEC-2018